Facts About Hawaii Coffee

 Coffee farms in Hawaii produce about 1,400 pounds of coffee per acre per year on average.
 A three to five acre Hawaii coffee farm may yield about 20,000 to 40,000 pounds of coffee fruit, which is known as coffee cherry.

-How much coffee is produced each year in the Kona Coffee growing region known as Kona Coffee Country?
+How much coffee is produced each year in Kona Coffee Country?

 A large amount of the Kona coffee crop is blended with other coffee beans (e.g., 90% Central American coffee beans mixed with 10% Kona Coffee beans to produce Hawaii Kona Blend Coffee), and thus there is an average of about twenty million pounds of coffee sold each year with the label of Kona Coffee (though much of it is more properly described as Hawaii Kona Blend Coffee).

-The State of Hawaii currently produces about seven to nine million pounds of green coffee beans (unroasted coffee beans) each year.
+The State of Hawaii currently produces about seven to nine million pounds of green coffee beans (unroasted coffee beans) each year in 2010.

 The State of Hawaii has defined five different grades for green coffee beans (unroasted coffee beans): Hawaii Extra Fancy, Hawaii Fancy, Hawaii No. 1, Hawaii Select, Hawaii Prime, Hawaii No. 3, and Offgrade.